 - 10. Action Plan Components.
-Each action plan will include at least the following ten (10) elements: - a) Priority level within Vision 2032 (and potentially withing specific subjects or geographies as well). - b) Statement of need (connection to broader indicators or action-specific metrics as appropriate). - c) How changed since last CCMP. - d) Tasks (the tasks NBEP commits to execute will be included in its annual Work Plans). - e) Location/geography (if applicable). - f) Complete a climate vulnerability assessment for each action. - g) Leads and partners. - h) Outputs/metrics and outcomes (measurable, concrete, and observable). - i) Costs and potential funding. - j) Timeline and key milestones.
+Each action plan will include at least the following ten (10) elements: - a) Priority level within Vision 2032 (and potentially withing specific subjects or geographies as well). - b) Statement of need (connection to broader indicators or action-specific metrics as appropriate). - c) Tasks (the tasks NBEP commits to execute will be included in its annual Work Plans). - d) Location/geography (if applicable). - e) Complete a climate vulnerability assessment for each action. - f) Leads and partners. - g) Outputs/metrics and outcomes (measurable, concrete, and observable). - h) Costs and potential funding. - i) Timeline and key milestones.